Shared and Private Information Learning in Multimodal Sentiment Analysis with Deep Modal Alignment and Self-supervised Multi-Task Learning: Methods

-The covariance matrices of audio modality and visual modality are constructed separately.
-A function based on the covariance matrix \cite{sun2016deep} is used to reflect the shared information content between the modalities.
+Separately, we construct the covariance matrices for the audio and visual modalities.
+To capture and quantify the shared information content between the modalities, we employ a function based on the covariance matrix, as introduced by Sun et al. \cite{sun2016deep}.
+This function enables us to effectively assess the degree of shared information between the audio and visual modalities, facilitating a comprehensive understanding of the interplay and correlation between them.

-Constructing loss function to facilitate multimodal sentiment analysis models to focus on and learn shared information between modalities.
+The construction of a loss function is crucial in facilitating multimodal sentiment analysis models to focus on and learn the shared information between modalities.
+By designing an appropriate loss function, we can guide the model to prioritize and emphasize the extraction and utilization of the shared information across different modalities.
+This enables the model to effectively leverage the combined knowledge and insights from multiple modalities, leading to enhanced performance and improved sentiment analysis results.

-The gradient can be calculated using the chain rule.
-It is known that $\theta_{share}$ is a differentiable function and can be back-propagated in the network.
+The gradient can be computed using the chain rule, as $\theta_{share}$ is a differentiable function that can be back-propagated through the network.
+This property allows us to efficiently calculate and update the gradients during the training process, enabling the model to learn and optimize the shared information representation across modalities.
+By leveraging back-propagation, we can effectively update the parameters of the model and fine-tune the shared information learning module, leading to improved performance and enhanced integration of multimodal features.

-The thought of the module is to match the inter-modal distribution by the second order statistics between the modes.
-The task of the whole module is to minimize the function.
+The underlying concept of this module is to align the inter-modal distribution by leveraging the second-order statistics between the modes.
+The primary objective of the module is to minimize a specific function.
+By considering the second-order statistics, the module aims to capture the statistical dependencies and relationships between different modalities.
+This alignment of the inter-modal distribution contributes to a more coherent and integrated representation of multimodal data, ultimately enhancing the overall performance of the model in the targeted task.